 Gaia is not paying attention.
 Not anymore.
 “Esther!
 Have you seen this?
 Come back.
 Look!”

 On the plateau to the West, within visible range, two dimples in the icy surface.
-Close enough, two humps, white under the winds.
+Close enough, two humps, white beneath the caressing winds.

 “Something must be there, buried under the snow.
 Let’s go!”

 “Help me to shovel all this snow away.
 What can we do?, the wind piles it back up.
-We can’t reach in, the wind is too powerful.”
+We can’t reach in, it blows too powerful.”
 Gaia sounds a bit desperate.

 “What are these ellipsoids doing here?”

-“These are no ellipsoids, Gaia dear.
+“These are no ellipsoids, Esther dear.
 These are two eggs.”

 “Eggs?
 What is an egg?”